-This property is served by SW 13th St on the west side and SW Williston Road on the south side and as such no immediate changes to the transportation network is expected.
+This property is served by SW 13th St and as such no immediate changes to the transportation network is expected.
 The property is currently within Transportation Mobility Program Area (TMPA) zone A. Any future development on the site will be subject to the criteria as outlined within the Comprehensive Plan concerning transportation, pedestrian, and bicycle connectivity for the area.
-Furthermore, property is served by RTS bus route 13 and has sidewalks and bike lanes on both SW 13th St and SW Williston Road.
+Furthermore, property is served by RTS bus route 13 and has sidewalks and bike lanes on SW 13th St.